Graduate Fellowships

 Melton and Levine Graduate Fellowship Requirements

-Candidates must agree to be in residence at The Ohio State University for the tenure of their fellowship and enrolled for a minimum of 3 hours for 2 consecutive semesters of the academic year (Autumn through Spring).
-We request that students, as part of the fellowship, volunteer to function as a resource person to the Jewish community in a way that is mutually beneficial to the student and the Melton Center.
+Fellows must be in residence at The Ohio State University for the tenure of their fellowship and enrolled for a minimum of 3 credit hours for 2 consecutive semesters of the academic year (Autumn through Spring).
+We request that students, as part of the fellowship, volunteer as a resource person to the Jewish community in a way that is mutually beneficial to the student and the Melton Center.

 A Complete Application Must Contain: